awnumar/gravity/PROTOCOL.md

 ### :: Decoys

-The user will have the option to add a certain amount of decoy entries.
-For example, if the user decides to add `1 GB` of decoys, then we will add `~ 1 GB` of random entries to the database.
+The user will have the option to add a certain amount of decoy data.
+In order to minimise any assumptions that an adversary can make, the number of decoy entries added should not be a predictable number like 10000.

 1. Generate three random 32 byte values for `master_password`, `plaintext` and `identifier` respectively.